ethanokamura/perfectline/src/content/git-101/intro.md

 ## Save progress with `git commit`
 Run `git commit` to create a snapshot of the current state of these files

-Each commit has its own unique id to track the difference in certain files and not the difference in others.
+Each commit has its unique ID to track the difference in certain files and not the difference in others.
 * This is great if you accidentally introduce a bug and need to roll back to an older snapshot

 A typical commit goes to the main/master branch and needs a commit message stating what changes were made using the `-m` flag

-For example: `git commit -m "some message!"`
+For example `git commit -m "some message!"`

-Just like that you've added the first commit at the head of the main branch of the current repo!
+Just like that, you've added the first commit at the head of the main branch of the current repo!

 The changed files now disappear from the staged files and you have a clean working directory
-* A unique id is made for that commit!
+* A unique ID is made for that commit!

 The head represents the most recent commit.
-When we commit to the head, it moves forwards.
-Keep in mind, you can always move back to a previous reference to the git.
+When we commit to the head, it moves forward.
+Keep in mind, that you can always move back to a previous reference to the git.

-To skip using `git add` add the `-a` flag to your commit to add all the files in the current working directory.
+To skip using `git add`, add the `-a` flag to your commit to add all the files in the current working directory.
 Followed by a message with `-m`

 `git commit -a -m "commiting all files"`